opendistro-for-elasticsearch/kibana-reports/docs/dev/Kibana-Reporting-Design-Proposal.md

 #### Report configurations
-1. As a user, I should see Name, Owner, Type, Status (active/disabled), Source, Last updated, Details on the `Report configurations` list.
+1. As a user, I should see Name, Type, Owner, Source, Last updated, Details, Status (active/disabled) on the `Report configurations` list.
 1. As a user, I should be able to view, edit and delete a report configuration.
 1. As a user, I should be able to